-Typically with HDR photography you’ll be merging at least 3 different exposures of the same scene to create the end result.
+Typically with HDR photography you’ll be merging at least 2 different exposures of the same scene (and often 3, 5, or more exposures) to create the end result.
 But what are your options when you want to increase the dynamic range and you only took a single exposure?
 Lightroom has the ability to improve the shadows and highlights of your photo, plus you can adjust vibrance, clarity, and other elements that are typical of HDR photos.
-While the end result may not be a true HDR photo blended from multiple exposures, this approach can produce a great-looking image with many of the same HDR qualities.
+This easy approach can produce a great-looking image with many of the same HDR qualities.

-In this tutorial we’ll walk through the process of creating this faux HDR look in Lightroom, and we’ll take a look at the process with a few different sample photos.
-For the tutorial I’ll be using our HDR Hero Lightroom Presets, but if you don’t own the presets don’t worry, you’ll be able to follow along with the develop module settings that are used.
+In this tutorial we’ll walk through the process of creating this faux HDR look in Lightroom.
+For the tutorial I’ll be using our HDR Lightroom Presets, but if you don’t own the presets don’t worry, you’ll be able to follow along with the develop module settings that are used.
 Also, you can download a preset created in this tutorial for free.

 Here is a look at the sample photo straight out of the camera.

 And here is a preview of the end result that we will be creating.

 Ok, to get started we’ll open the develop module of Lightroom.
 In the Basics section, change the following settings:

 These changes will add a little bit of contrast and boost the dynamic range by lightening the shadows and recovering some highlights.
 Moving the blacks slider to the left will also establish a strong black point.